Abu0978123/react-crud-firebase/README.md

-it's a small project on firebase authentication
+it's a small project on firebase authentication and crud